Marcussacapuces91/Standard-ECMA-55/6_constants.md

 A numeric-constant is a decimal representation in positional notation of a number.
 There are four general syntactic forms of (optionally signed) numeric constants:

 - implicit point representation                `sd...d`
 - explicit point unscaled representation       `sd..drd..d`
 - explicit point scaled representation         `sd..drd..dEsd..d`
 - implicit point scaled representation         `sd..dEsd..d`

 where:

-d is a decimal digit,
+d is a decimal digit,<br>

-r is a full-stop
+r is a full-stop<br>

-s is an optional sign, and
+s is an optional sign, and<br>

-E is the explicit character E.
+E is the explicit character E.<br>
 A string-constant is a character string enclosed in quotation marks (see 4).

 ## Syntax

 1. numeric-constant = sign? numeric-rep
 2. sign = plus-sign / minus-sign
 3. numeric-rep = significand exrad?
 4. significand = integer full-stop? / integer? fraction
 5. integer = digit digit*
 6. fraction = full-stop digit digit*
 7. exrad = E sign? integer
 8. string-constant = quoted-string

 ## Examples